-Locating services and supports consists of assistance to the participant and their family in linking, arranging for, and obtaining services specified in the service plan, including resources in the community, competitive integrated employment, needed medical, social, habilitation, and participant direction opportunities.
+Locating services and supports consists of assistance to the participant and his or her family in linking, arranging for, and obtaining services specified in the service plan, including resources in the community, competitive integrated employment, needed medical, social, habilitation, and participant direction opportunities.

-Activities under the locating function include all of the following, as well as the documentation of the activities:
+Activities under the locating function include all of the following, as well as the documentation of the activities: • Assist the participant in choosing people to be part of the service plan team;

-- Assist the participant in choosing people to be part of the service plan team; - Assist the participant to invite other people of the participant's choice who may contribute valuable information during the planning process; - Engage in meaningful conversations with the participant and their family, providers and others who provide support to develop, update, and implement the service plan; - Link support needs of the participant and their family identified in the service plan with resources in the community; - Research existing and identify new resources in the community; - Gather and share information with which to identify needs and concerns and build partnerships in support of the participant and their family; - Inform participants, their families and other caregivers about the use of unpaid, informal, generic, and specialized services and supports that are necessary to address the identified needs of the participant and to achieve the outcomes specified in the service plan; - Assist the participant and their family in identifying and choosing willing and qualified providers; - Make referrals to providers (unpaid or paid) with information and follow-up support; - Participate in the ODP standardized needs assessment process to inform development of the service plan, including any necessary service plan updates; - Facilitate the completion of additional assessments, based on participants' strengths, needs and preferences for planning purposes and service plan development; - Provide participants and their family with information on competitive integrated employment during the planning process and upon the participant's or family's request; - Provide participants and their families or other caregivers with the standard ODP information about participant direction, an explanation of the options and the contact information for the Financial Management Services provider; - Provide participants and their families or other caregivers with information on participant direction opportunities, including the potential benefits, responsibilities and risks associated with directing services, during the planning process and upon request; - Provide information to participants and their families on fair hearing rights, explain what the fair hearing process entails, and assist with fair hearing requests when needed and upon request.
+• Assist the participant to invite other people of the participant's choice who may contribute valuable information during the planning process;

+• Engage in meaningful conversations with the participant and his or her family, providers and others who provide support to develop, update, and implement the service plan;

+• Link support needs of the participant and his or her family identified in the service plan with resources in the community;

+• Research existing and identify new resources in the community;

+• Gather and share information with which to identify needs and concerns and build partnerships in support of the participant and his or her family;

+• Inform participants, their families and other caregivers about the use of unpaid, informal, generic, and specialized services and supports that are necessary to address the identified needs of the participant and to achieve the outcomes specified in the service plan;

+• Assist the participant and his or her family in identifying and choosing willing and qualified providers;

+• Make referrals to providers (unpaid or paid) with information and follow-up support;

+• Participate in the ODP standardized needs assessment process to inform development of the service plan, including any necessary service plan updates;

+• Facilitate the completion of additional assessments, based on participants' strengths, needs and preferences for planning purposes and service plan development;

+• Provide participants and his or family with information on competitive integrated employment during the planning process and upon request;

+• Provide participants and their families or other caregivers with information on participant direction opportunities, including the potential benefits and risks associated with directing services, during the planning process and upon request;

-Coordinating consists of development and ongoing management of the service plan in cooperation with the participant, their family, and members of the service plan team.
+• Provide participants and their families or other caregivers with the standard ODP information about participant direction, an explanation of the options and the contact information for the Financial Management Services provider; and participant, his or her family, and members of the service plan team.
 Activities under the coordinating function include all of the following, as well as the documentation of the activities: